burrrata/crypto-comix/readme.md

 ### Some questions:

 - Can we introduce community ownership of the Comic Shop itself?
     - Can we share profits?
-(Yeah, but we'll have to be careful on the legal front.)
+(Yeah, but we'll have to be careful on the legal front.
+LexDAO, I'm looking at you.)
     - What other benefits can we build in?
 (Rage-quitting!)
 - Can the pledge process provide working capital enough to run a shop like this?
 (What's the minimal amount of capital required to get started?)
 - Can we automate all of the paperwork?
 (Let's try!)
 - Where else can we get weird with it?
-(Pooling funds to purchase/create limited edition comics?)
+(Pooling funds to purchase/create limited edition comics?
+Comic Shop in Crypto-Voxels?)

 ### And most importantly: